 Wittner has more information and a detailed installation guide.

-Update- December 10, 2012: I have installed the Wittner Finetune Pegs on many violins, violas, and cellos over the last year.
+Update- September 7th, 2014: I have installed the Wittner Finetune Pegs on many violins, violas, and cellos over the last year.
 They are great!
-I highly recommend them for any and all players but especially for these groups: players that travel with their instruments; students, older players and anyone that has had a left hand injury; musicians that play outdoors; musicians in extreme climates of hot, cold, high humidity or very low humidity; anyone that has trouble tuning with friction pegs; all cellists(!); musicians playing on antique instruments; and musicians that are playing instruments that have cracks and/or bushings in the pegbox.
-OK, in fact, I recommend these pegs for anyone that likes their instrument to tune easily and stay in tune.
-Who would not like that???
+I highly recommend them for any and all players, but I especially recommend them for the following groups: players that travel with their instruments; students, older players and anyone that has had a left hand injury; musicians that play outdoors; musicians in extreme climates of hot, cold, high humidity or very low humidity; anyone that has trouble tuning with friction pegs; all cellists(!); musicians playing on antique instruments; musicians that are playing instruments that have cracks and/or bushings in the pegbox...
+These are great pegs, and if you ever want to test them out, we always have instruments set up with them here at Fein Violins in Saint Paul, Minnesota.
+We'd love to see you!